determined-ai/determined/docs/tools/webui-if.rst

 need to use the CLI to create a new experiment.
 To learn how to create a new experiment, visit :ref:`experiments`.

+After creating an experiment, you can use the WebUI to track its progress in real-time.
+The WebUI allows you to monitor metrics, analyze results, and maintain full oversight of your experiments, providing a clear and detailed view of the entire process.

 **********************************************************
  Organizing Your Experiments into Projects and Workspaces
 **********************************************************